CBeebies: CBeebies Land

 CBeebies Land opened in May 2014.
-Designed as a retheme of the previous Storybook Land and Old McDonald's Farmyard areas of the Alton Towers Resort theme park, it contains a range of themed rides, attractions and live entertainment based around various popular CBeebies programmes.
+Designed as a retheme of the previous Storybook Land and Old McDonald's Farmyard areas of the Alton Towers theme park, it contains a range of themed rides, attractions and live entertainment based around various popular CBeebies programmes.
 It offers various indoor and outdoor activities aimed at making an immersive and interactive world for children and young families.

 The site based within Alton Towers Resort in Staffordshire includes some of the more popular characters from the original channel for guests to meet.
 Described as a 'fun environment for pre-schoolers to play and learn' by critics.
-Before CBeebies Land, Alton Towers did not have enough rides suitable for young children and since opening CBeebies Land now makes visiting Alton Towers exciting for younger children.
+Before CBeebies Land, Alton Towers did not have enough rides suitable for young children and since opening, CBeebies Land now makes visiting the amusement park exciting for younger children.

 At the start of the year, the theme park sporadically released information on the characters involved in the development via their Facebook and Twitter accounts.